panos-kosmidis/protos/README.md

 # Protos [![Build Status](https://secure.travis-ci.org/derdesign/protos.png)](http://travis-ci.org/derdesign/protos)

 Protos is an open source Web Application Development framework, focused on high performance, integration, ease of deployment, maintainability and security.

-It aims to integrate several open source packages and combine their power &amp; functionality, to bring a common set of utilities and functionality to all applications, reducing their dependencies.

 Protos runs on UNIX-like systems such as **Linux** & **Mac OSX**.
 Windows support might be added in the future.

 ## Features